opensearch-project/documentation-website/_dashboards/dev-tools/index-dev.md

 # Dev Tools

-**Dev Tools** allows you to set up your OpenSearch Dashboards environment, identify and fix bugs, and customize your Dashboards' appearance and behavior.
+**Dev Tools** allows you to set up your OpenSearch Dashboards environment, identify and fix bugs, and customize your dashboards' appearance and behavior.

 To access the Dev Tools console, select **Dev Tools** in the menu on the OpenSearch Dashboards home page.
 You'll see an interface like the one shown below.